AwkwardTurtle42/AwkwardTurtle42.github.io/SRD/Magic.md

 When you cast a spell against a creature that is actively trying to avoid it, if the spell deals damage use that damage as a normal attack.

 If the spell does not deal damage, roll your WIL as though it were an attack.
-If that attack deals Direct Damage, your spell takes effect instead of causing a Critical Damage Save.
+If that attack deals Direct Damage, your spell takes effect instead of causing a Direct Damage Save.

 ## Learning New Magic